JonasHoefer/agda-strong-normalization/README.md

-# Strong Normalization of the Simply Typed Lambda Calculus in Agda
+# Strong Normalization of the STLC in Agda